Vinyl revival: Nomenclature debate

 Arising within the renewed popularity of vinyl records, there is a small debate over the issue of how they should properly be referred to in English.
-While many refer to them as "records," sometimes a record is referred to as "vinyl" - an informal term derived from its material composition.
+While many refer to them as "records" or "LPs", sometimes they are referred to as "vinyl", an informal term derived from its material composition.
 The disagreement arises over how the word "vinyl" is used.
-Those who remember the vinyl records' original popularity in the 1980s and before, use the term "vinyl" in context such as "I have that album on vinyl", and also when using it in the plural, e.g. "I have a huge collection of vinyl".
+Those who remember the vinyl records' original popularity in the 1980s and before, use the term "vinyl" in context such as "I have that album on vinyl", and also when using it as a mass noun, e.g. "I have a huge collection of vinyl".
 Those whose experience with records is only during the more recent revival, have developed a different way of using the word, referring to vinyl records in the plural as "vinyls", as well as using the indefinite article "a", such as saying "I need to go buy a vinyl".
 Arguments are made based on the rules of language, and whether "vinyls" could be a proper way of referring to records in the plural.
 On the "vinyls" side, a key argument is whether vinyl is a "mass noun": "These nouns — such as cheese, beer and wine — refer to stuff that comes in variable but conceptually undifferentiated quantities that are measured rather than counted."